-For example, the Bacillus amyloliquefaciens IT45 is very effective at solubilizing phosphorus.
+For example, some Bacillus are very effective at solubilizing phosphorus.
 These bacteria are particularly useful when there are increased phosphorus requirements in soil with a high pH level, where phosphorus tends to become attached to calcium.
 This is even more true for short-cycle vegetable crops, such as lettuce, cauliflower or artichokes, which have immediate requirements for high levels of nutrients.
 The bacteria effectively enable them to find the minerals they need immediately and absorb the phosphorus more easily, leading to yield increases of up to 20%.

 3 - Mycorrhizae

 Other microorganisms specifically stimulate root growth in plants, thus increasing their absorption capacity.
 An improved root system promotes better nutrition as it is more effective at finding water and nutrients in the soil, leading to increased yields for farmers.